Close Banner

 2. Flimflams Lanterns — Light up the second-floor lanterns with “Incendio,” the Fire-Making spell.

 6. Wiseacres Wizarding Equipment — Use the “Specialis Revelio” spell, and keep an eye on the star map!
+Then use "Expecto Patronum" to repel a Dementor!
+With powerful magic, even dark omens can be blown away with "Ventus."

-8. Bowman E. Wright Blacksmith — Cast two spells that affect different objects at this location.
-The first spell, “Reparo,” repairs a suit of armor.
+9. Bowman E. Wright Blacksmith — Cast three spells that affect different objects at this location.
+The first two, “Reparo” and "Reducto," repair a suit of armor and reduce it to pieces, respectively.
+The third spell, “Locomotor,” moves the blacksmith’s bellows to start the fireplace.

 11. Weasleys’ Wizard Wheezes — In true trickster fashion (expect nothing less from the Weasley twins), let’s just say that “Descendo” helps out with advertising for their product, U-No-Poo!